jakeoverall/auth0provider-client/readme.md

 ```

 > Caution: Auth0Provider `identity` is easily modifed on the client and therefore cannot be trusted when making server side decisions.
-Your server should use the bearer token and the auth0 api when handeling requests [see @bcwdev/auth0provider]('https://www.npmjs.com/package/@bcwdev/auth0provider')
+Your server should use the bearer token and the auth0 api to validate requests [see @bcwdev/auth0provider]('https://www.npmjs.com/package/@bcwdev/auth0provider')

-Conditional rendering in vue templates based on roles or permissions can be accomplished directly from the `$auth` property